The elderly man who lay injured on the floor for two days with a broken leg has had surgery and is on the mend.

 McGowan said emergency services had to cut his pants off because of his injuries.

-She thinks no one heard the man's calls because he was towards the back of the house and not many people live on their street.
+She thinks no one heard the man's calls because he was towards the back of the house and their street is mostly made up of empty holiday homes.

-The manner of the emergency services was impressive, said McGowan.
+The manner of the emergency services was impressive, McGowan said.